 Are standing desks good for you?
 Generally, yes.
 However, it’s important to understand that sitting itself may have its issues, but many of the problems come from the common correlation between long periods of sitting and extensively sedentary lifestyles.
 While some studies vary, maintaining about 60 to 75 minutes of moderately intense physical activity per day has been found to counter the effects of too much sitting.

-If you work in an office job or otherwise think you sit too much, you should absolutely consider a standing desk, but you should also consider incorporating more exercise and a healthier diet you’re your life outside of your workday.
+If you work in an office job or otherwise think you sit too much, you should absolutely consider an adjustable sit stand desk, but you should also consider incorporating more exercise and a healthier diet you’re your life outside of your workday.